 An infrastructure boom with historic opportunities.

-Melbourne’s rapidly expanding population puts it on track to be Australia’s largest city by 2027.1This brings significant opportunities for world-class technology, expertise and design that will transform Melbourne for future generations.
+Melbourne’s rapidly expanding population puts it on track to be Australia’s largest city from 2031-2032.1This brings significant opportunities for world-class technology, expertise and design that will transform Melbourne for future generations.

 With A$109 billion in announced infrastructure projects and a A$80 billion pipeline of major works already secured for the next decade, the Victorian Government is on the global hunt for innovation that delivers top value for both Victorians and investors.

-Join the active list of international partners who are enhancing the infrastructure in Australia's fastest growing state, including Siemans, Plenary, CRRC Changchun Railway Vehicles, Bouygues Construction and Alstom.
+Join the active list of international partners who are enhancing the infrastructure in Australia's fastest growing state, including Siemens, Plenary, CRRC Changchun Railway Vehicles, Bouygues Construction and Alstom.

 Once-in-a-generation infrastructure opportunities for foreign companies in Victoria